Search for resources by type, topic, region

 A Mixed-method Review of Cash Transfers and Intimate Partner Violence in Low-and middle-income Countries

-Drawing on these studies, as well as related bodies of evidence, the authors develop a programme theory proposing three pathways through which cash transfers can impact IPV:
+- Drawing on these studies, as well as related bodies of evidence, the authors developed a programme theory proposing three pathways through which CTs could impact IPV:

 - Ana Maria Buller